 The Company's business, operations and financial condition are subject to various risks and uncertainties.
 The Company urges you to carefully consider the risks and uncertainties described below, together with all of the other information in this Annual Report on Form 10-K, including those risks set forth under the heading entitled "Important Notice to Investors Regarding Forward-Looking Statements," and in other documents that the Company files with the Commission, before making any investment decision with respect to the Company's securities.
 If any of the risks or uncertainties actually occur or develop, the Company's business, financial condition, results of operations and future growth prospects could be adversely affected.
-Under these circumstances, the trading prices of the Company's securities could decline, and you could lose all or part of your investment in the Company's securities.
+Under these circumstances, the trading prices of the Company's securities.